 Prior to Euro 12 the Ukrainian

-Government purchased a number of Hyundai High Speed Trains which are now in operation on a few routes.
+Government purchased a number of Hyundai High Speed Trains which are now in operation on popular routes.
 These have 1st and 2nd class carriages on them and have seats on them and not beds.
 There are sections in each carriage where luggage can be stored and each carriage has a toilet.

 Express / Overnight Trains